Welcome to Bungay, Suffolk – a thriving market town in the heart of the Waveney Valley

 Nestling within a wide meander of the river Waveney, which forms the border between Norfolk and Suffolk, Bungay was, and is, in an excellent position then, to ward off invaders, now to explore the delights of both Norfolk and Suffolk.

-Standing proudly in the centre of Market Place is the Buttercross, built in the 17th century with the statue of Justice on top of the dome, erected some 60 years later.
-The Buttercross was paired with a Corn Cross, long since demolished, and marked Bungay’s importance as a vibrant market town.
-Indeed, a weekly market still takes place around the Buttercross each Thursday.
+Standing proudly in the centre of Market Place is the 17th century domed Butter Cross topped by a statue of Justice.
+Originally paired with a Corn Cross (long since demolished), it flagged up Bungay’s importance as a vibrant market town.